computerfriendship/ep-sprezzatura/README.md

 ## Speaker Tags

 Start a line with `Fred:` or `Gertrude:` or whatever to set the current speaker tag for the transcript.
-Set `VAR strip_speaker_tags = true` to strip these out of the displayed dialogue and show them only in the transcript.

 If the same person is speaking multiple consecutive lines, you can leave out the tag on the later ones and it'll be automatically added.
+But you probably want to put a speaker tag at the start of each named knot or stitch, in case the player comes to it from a place where someone different is speaking.

+By default, speaker tags will be shown for the NPCs but not for the player choices.
+Set `VAR strip_speaker_tags = true` to strip these entirely.
+Use `false` to show them everywhere (even in player choices), or `"player"` for the default behavior.

 ## Styling

-TODO
+Hopefully the CSS isn't too hard to follow.
+I have at least put all the basic colors for both dark and light modes in variables at the top of the file so they're all in one place.

 ## Other Ink Commands (tags)